 Have you ever wondered why people seem to go crazy at the Full Moon?
 Why are hospitals and the police on heightened alert every twenty-eight days?
 What makes this astrological event so powerful and potentially disruptive?

 Let us be clear, not all Full Moons will have you shrieking and screaming and kicking like a two-year-old.
 Each Full Moon is different, and will affect you differently, or not at all, depending on where it falls, and what it touches in your chart and in the sky above.
-If the Full Moon touches a busy part of your chart, you’re bound to experience it strongly.
+If the Full Moon hits a busy part of your chart, you’re bound to experience it strongly.
 One of the key factors in understanding a Full Moon is the astrological house it falls into in your natal chart.
-If you are not familiar with the concept, below is a quick run through the meaning of astrological houses, and here you can find out how your chart is divided into the twelve sectors of the zodiac.
+If you are not familiar with the concept, below is a quick run through the meaning of astrological houses.

 Starting from the Ascendant, your natal chart is divided into twelve parts, each carrying a different meaning, ranging from the self, resources, family, and all the way to reputation and the collective (click on image to expand).
 Astrological events like a Full Moon or a planet’s temporary motion through a house indicate a time of increased activity in the particular sector signified by the astrological house.

 With the Moon in one house, and the Sun in the opposite one, the effects of a Full Moon are felt in two houses, not just one.
 Below is a breakdown by house polarity.